Columnar jointing: Cerro Kõi

 There are several examples of columnar jointed sandstones in the greater Asunción region of Paraguay.
 The best known is Cerro Kõi in Areguá, but there are also several quarries in Luque.

 Mars

 Several exposures of columnar jointing have been discovered on the planet Mars by the High Resolution Imaging Science Experiment (HiRISE) camera, which is carried by the Mars Reconnaissance Orbiter (MRO).

 Sawn Rocks

 Sawn Rocks, in Mount Kaputar National Park close to Narrabri, New South Wales, Australia, features 40 meters of columnar jointing above the creek and 30 meters below the surface.

 Basaltic Prisms of Santa María Regla

 Alexander von Humboldt documented the prisms located in Huasca de Ocampo, in the Mexican state of Hidalgo.

 Columnar basalt of Tawau (Batu Bersusun)

 At Kampung Balung Cocos, Tawau, Malaysia, the river flows through the area of columnar basalt.
 One section is seen vertically high on river bank.
 The rest lies on river bank.
 The water flows from the lowest area forming waterfall.

+Gorge of Garni, Armenia

+The Garni Gorge is situated 23 km east of Yerevan, Armenia, just below the village of the same name.
+This portion of the Garni Gorge is typically referred to as the "Symphony of the Stones."
+On a promontory above the gorge the first-century AD Temple of Garni may be seen.

+Stuðlagil Canyon, Iceland

+The Stuðlagil Canyon, situated 45 miles west of Egilsstaðir, showing a view of columnar joint basalts rock formations and the blue-green water that runs through it.

+Black Point, Australia

+Black Point, situated in the D'Entrecasteaux National Park, in Western Australia is an example of black columnar basalt.

+Jusangjeolli, South Korea

+The columnar jointing (Jusangjeolli in Korean) on the southern coast near Seogwipo on the island of Jeju is a popular tourist destination.